 The key element in the focused monitoring view is a focused parameter tile.
-The focused parameter tile displays information similar to the classic parameter tile described in Parameter Tiles on page 87.
+The focused parameter tile displays information similar to the classic parameter tile described in Parameter Tiles on page 90.
 In the focused view, the entire color of the tile changes to match the target status color.
-For example, the background color of the tile shown figure 5-19 is green; the value is within target range.
+For example, the background color of the tile shown in Figure 5-19 on page 109 is green; the value is within target range.
 If monitoring is disabled or paused, the background is black.